-Kitsune Udon (lit. fox udon) - this simple udon dish is served with abura- age, a thin slice of deep-fried bean curd.
+Kitsune Udon (literally "fox udon"): This simple udon dish is served with abura- age, a thin slice of deep-fried bean curd.
 Why the fox name?
 No, the noodles are not made from a fox.
-Apparently, abura-age is considered a fox’s favorite food hence the name.
+Apparently, abura-age is considered a fox’s favorite food, hence the name.

-Tsukimi Udon (lit. moon viewing udon) - udon noodles topped with a raw egg—the moon, get it?
+Tsukimi Udon (literally "moon viewing udon"): Udon noodles topped with a raw egg—the moon, get it?

 These noodles are made from wheat flour and have a thin texture.
 Somen is usually served cold with a lightly flavored dipping sauce called tsuyu.
-A popular and traditional way of eating somen, called “nagashi somen” is offered by restaurants during the summer, wherein noodles are placed in a flume of bamboo, and ice-cold water is made to pass through it, allowing diners to pluck them out using their chopsticks.
+A popular and traditional way of eating somen, called nagashi somen, is offered by restaurants during the summer: Noodles are placed in a flume of bamboo, and ice-cold water is made to pass through it, allowing diners to pluck them out using their chopsticks.

 Shirataki are thin and translucent noodles made from konjac yam.
 Literally meaning “white waterfall,” the noodles are usually sold in packets with a liquid that is drained before the noodles are used.
-Shirataki are generally used to complement other dishes because it has little flavour of its own and thus, are found in soups and nabe hot pots.
-A popular fact about these noodles are its lack of calories, making it a very attractive option for health-conscious individuals.
+Shirataki are generally used to complement other dishes because they have little flavour of their own and thus are found in soups and nabe hot pots.
+A popular fact about these noodles is their lack of calories, making them a very attractive option for health-conscious individuals.

 There you have it!
 There are other types out there, but this list highlights the most common ones—so if you get the chance to visit Japan, do try and check out these noodles.